janeffer945/quotes_app/README.md

 ## Set-up/Installation

 ### Requirements
+1.Clone the project using git -clone .
+If you are not able to clone it, you can download the files as a zip folder

+2.Ensure that you have the complete file

+3.Navigate to the index.html file which is in the root file of the folder.

+4.Copy the path of the index.html file to your browser and you will be able to access the application.

+5.You need computer or phone and be able to access internet.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.